 We meet in the coastal city of Heraklion.
 Heraklion is the largest city and the administrative capital of Crete.
 Nearby Knossos Palace, dates to the Bronze Age as determined by the Roman coins found scattered around the site.
 Who is featured on those coins?
 None other than our friend, the beast, the Minotaur.
 Heraklion is good place for us to start as it is well connected by ferries and nearby Kazantsakis International Airport.

-Day 2 - Agios Nikolaos, Crete
+Day 2 - Elounda, Crete

-Day 3- Lerepetra, Crete
+Day 3- Lerapetra, Crete

 Day 4 - Tsoutsouros, Crete

 We ride out of Lerepetra to the West along the Libyan Sea for about 10 miles.
 After that, the party is over.
 The road continues to parallel the coast, but it immediately climbs up to 2400 feet as it remains 5 to 10k away from the coast.
 We don't get below 500 feet again until the very end of our ride.
 There are some great views.
 The Southern side of Crete is beautiful, rugged and much less developed than the North side.
 Our overnight is the small and charming village of Tsoutsouros.
 Tsoutsouros is a good place to chill.
 Don't even think about a visit to the Disco.
 There isn't any.
 Maybe we can have our own little disco party.